yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-35/facilitator/README.md

 # Facilitators Guide: Block 7 - DS&A, Designs, Comp Sci, Recap

+## Learning Objectives

+**Students will be able to ...**

+* Create a React Application using Contextual Global State
+* Manipulate React Functional Component State with State and Custom Hooks

 At the end of this Block the students are presented with 3 assignments: